Vanna (band): Pure Noise Records and disbandment (2014–2017)

 In February 2014, the band announced they had signed with Pure Noise Records and that they would play on the 2014 Vans Warped Tour.
 Vanna started recording a new album with producer Will Putney (Like Moths to Flames, Texas in July, Stray from the Path).

 On April 18, 2014, the band announced that their fifth album would be titled Void, and would be released on June 16, 2014, through Pure Noise Records.
 The band's style had changed from screamo to metalcore, supported by Patuszak's clean vocals and Muise's screaming vocals.
 AllMusic described the band as a "punk-metal hybrid", delivering an album that was "furious, punishing, and relentlessly hateful..."
 In August it was announced that the band, along with bands Sirens & Sailors, Sylar and Alive Like Me, would be supporting Beartooth on their first North America tour throughout October.

 On October 2, 2015, they released an EP titled ALT, consisting of five cover songs.

 On May 19, 2016, Vanna released a video for the first single off their new LP, All Hell, titled Pretty Grim, while additionally announcing that All Hell would be released July 8, 2016.
 Two more singles were released: "Mutter" on June 9, 2016, and "Leather Feather" on June 23.
 AllMusic reviewed All Hell, calling Vanna a "post-hardcore unit" delivering an album full of cathartic fury.

 On April 28, 2017, the band confirmed dates of a tour titled 'All Good Things Must Come To An End' as "a farewell with our friends", confirming their forthcoming plans to part ways.
 Pastuszak elected to not participate in the band's final shows.
 In Summer 2017, the band announced their farewell performance with support from Eighteen Visions, Knocked Loose, Bad Rabbits (later to be replaced by END), On Broken Wings, Like Pacific, Kublai Khan, Lions Lions, Old Wounds, Sharptooth, and Roseview.
 The final Vanna show took place December 15, 2017, at the Worcester Palladium in Worcester, Massachusetts.
 Past members of Vanna Joe Bragel, Evan Pharmakis, Chris Preece, Brandon Davis and Eric Gross all took part in the concert.

-Reunion (2025–present)
+INSPIRIT and reformation (2020–present)

 On October 1, 2020, Nicholas Lambert announced via Reddit and Instagram that five of the original members Nicholas, Brandon, Shawn, Evan, and Chris had come back together to form a new band under the name INSPIRIT.
 When asked about the direction of the band Lambert stated, "we wanted to do something that fit into that sound we were doing back in 2006, but just done smarter and with better production."